-programme, he was writing, in plays like Mukta Dhara and Rakta Karabi, searing critiques of the effects of technology on people's lives.
-60 As far as the rejection of the West went, also, he was with Gandhi, holding him up as the "Mahatma [who], frail in body and devoid of material resources, should call up the immense power of the meek ..." ('Tagore 1921, quoted in Bhattacharya 2005: 55), and reminding his readers that "I have seen the West; I covet not the unholy feast, in which she revels every moment, growing more and more bloated and red and dangerously delirious ..." (ibid, 55-9).
-His was not the mode of Non-Cooperation, however, for this movement, with its "noise", its particular stratagems that instrumentalised, made "barren and untrue" the spirit of the Mahatma's words, failed to provide for him the 'melody' he needed.
-61 On the yantra itself, Tagore clearly had ambivalent views, for on other occasions in his poetry he offers what might be homage - namo yantra.
-(Tagore 1922) 62
+Was Tagore too as clearly opposed to heavy technology?
+The yantra danara is a recurring theme in his poetry, and even at the time of his critique of Gandhi's charkha programme, he was writing, in plays like Mukta Dhara and Rakta Karahi, searing critiques of the effects of technology on people's lives.
+As far as the rejection of the West went, also, he was with Gandhi, holding him up as the 'Mahatma [who], frail in body and devoid of material resources, should call up the immense power of the meek ...' (' Tagore 1921, quoted in Bhattacharya 2005: 55), and reminding his readers that 'I have seen the West; I covet not the unholy feast, in which she revels every moment, growing more and more bloated and red and dangerously delirious ...' (ibid, 55-9).
+His was not the mode of Non-Cooperation, however, for this movement, with its 'noise', its particular strategems that instrumentalised, made 'barren and untrue' the spirit of the Mahatma's words, failed to provide for him the 'melody' he needed.
+On the yantra itself, Tagore clearly had ambivalent views, for on other occasions in his poetry he offers what might be homage - yantra namah.

-While the withering critique of railways, doctors and lawyers in Gandhi's Hind Swaraj exemplifies at least the early Gandhi's views on these symbols of modernity and the need for their unconditional rejection, 63 Tagore reacted again and again to such a view, particularly to the moral element shoring it up, complaining, for instance, about the principles of the charkha programme - "economics is bundled out and a fictitious moral dictum dragged in its place" (Tagore 1921, 'The Call of Truth').
+While the withering critique of railways, doctors and lawyers in Gandhi's Hind Swaraj exemplifies at least the early Gandhi's views on these symbols of modernity and the need for their unconditional rejection, Tagore reacted again and again to such a view, particularly to the moral element shoring it up, complaining, for instance, about the principles of the charkha programme - 'economics is bundled out and a fictitious moral dictum dragged in its place' (Tagore 1921, 'The Call of Truth').
 While being opposed to heavy technology, Tagore refused to accede to the "magical formula that foreign cloth is impure" (Tagore, 'The Call of Truth').
-"Swaraj," he says, "is not concerned with our apparel only - it cannot be established on cheap clothing; its foundation is in the mind ... in no country in the world is the building up of swaraj completed ... the root of such bondage is always within the mind. ...
+'Swaraj,' he says, 'is not concerned with our apparel only - it cannot be established on cheap clothing; its foundation is in the mind ... in no country in the world is the building up of swaraj completed ... the root of such bondage is always within the mind. ...
 A mere statement, in lieu of argument, will never do. ...
 We have enough of magic in the country ...
-That is exactly why I am so anxious to re-instate reason on its throne." (ibid, quoted in Bhattacharya 2005: 82).
+That is exactly why I am so anxious to re-instate reason on its throne.' (ibid, quoted in Bhattacharya 2005: 82).